NuFound21

 • Contact

-"Our organization’s mission is to empower, serve, and educate underserved youth who have experienced familial sexual abuse/exploitation, We provide services through individual mentoring, groups and trainings.
-We aim to assist them in developing a sense of purpose and direction for their future."
+"Our organization’s mission is to empower, serve, and educate victims, survivors, and visionary Leaders who've experienced familial sexual abuse/exploitation, We provide services through individual mentoring, groups and trainings.
+We aim to assist in developing a sense of purpose and direction for their future."

 Founded in March 2025 and officially established the following month, our Survivor Support Group exists to provide a safe, compassionate space for adult survivors seeking understanding, connection, and healing.